NBISweden/elixir_evaluation_evaluation/docs/results_2.md

     This paper deals only with the mandatory questions 1 to and including 9.

-With the goal of the SFT ('to improve the course and its materials') in mind, here we go through the questions that resulted from the process described in the previous paragraph.
+With the goal of the SFT ('to improve the course and its materials') in mind, here we go through the mandatory questions that resulted from the process described in the results of Research Question 1.
-Here is `Section 3 - Quality Metrics` of the NBIS short-term evaluation:
+The relevant questions are found in `Section 3 - Quality Metrics` of the NBIS short-term evaluation.
+Here, we go through each of these questions in detail.

 ## Question 5